gustavooferreira/wcrawler/README.md

 **Watch this &#9757;**

 \<according to [this](https://twitter.com/natfriedman/status/1365393828622921728), github is supposed to be able to display mp4 videos on markdown, but doesn't seem to work.
-Let's hope it's a Blue/Green deployment thing and wait>
+Let's hope it's a canary deployment thing and wait>

 # Usage